nipolit/white-rabbit/README.md

 ```
 time java -Xmx6g -jar target/white-rabbit.jar -p "poultry outwits ants" -l {word-limit} 665e5bcb0c20062fe8abaaf4628bb154 23170acc097c24edb98fc5488ab033fe e4820b45d2277f3844eac66c903e84be
 ```
-The application manages to find all anagrams pretty quickly, and the application flow steps from 6 to 8 can be improved.
+The application manages to find all anagrams pretty quickly, and the execution flow steps from 6 to 8 can be improved.

 | Word limit | Time to find every anagram | Time to resolve and check MD5 sum of every anagram |
 | :--------: | :------------------------: | :------------------------------------------------: |